+Riomaggiore is the most southern village of the Cinque Terre, situated just a two minutes by train from Manarola.
 The town climbs up along the ridges overlooking the sea and it is characterized from the typical stone houses with coloured façades and slate-roofs.

 Map of Riomaggiore

-• The Church of San Giovanni Battista, built in 1340 (gothic style),
+The Church of San Giovanni Battista, built 1340 in gothic style.

-Castle of Riomaggiore (built in 1260): where you can enjoy a wonderful sight over the sea.
+Castle of Riomaggiore, built in 1260, where you can enjoy a wonderful sight over the sea.